 Richard Davidson, Ph.D., Professor of Psychology and Psychiatry, University of Wisconsin

-Valley Mindfulness is based in western Massachusetts (Northampton, MA) and offers Mindfulness-Based Stress Reduction programs to individuals and groups in person and online.
-Mindfulness-Based Stress Reduction was developed by Jon Kabat-Zinn, Ph.D., at UMass Medical School in Worcester, MA more than 30 years ago and is widely utilized in clinics, hospitals and health education centers worldwide to support people coping with stress and with a wide range of health challenges including chronic pain, stress, anxiety, depression, cancer, fibromyalgia, heart disease, insomnia, and diabetes.
+Valley Mindfulness is based in western Massachusetts (Northampton, MA) and offers Mindfulness-Based Stress Reduction (MBSR) programs to individuals and groups in person and online.
+Mindfulness-Based Stress Reduction was developed by Jon Kabat-Zinn, Ph.D., at UMass Medical School in Worcester, MA more than 35 years ago and is widely utilized in clinics, hospitals and health education centers worldwide to support people coping with stressful life circumstances and with a wide range of health challenges including chronic pain, anxiety, depression, cancer, fibromyalgia, heart disease, insomnia, and diabetes.
 Extensive clinical and basic science research has been conducted using MBSR as the intervention.
 Through this research, a new field of contemplative neuroscience has emerged.
 Valley Mindfulness was founded by David Spound, a certified teacher of Mindfulness-Based Stress Reduction (MBSR).